bethaniala/nss-todo-automation/automation/readme.md

 The tests will pass only if:
 <ul>
 <li>Your app is running on: http://localhost:8080/nss-todo-automation/
-<li>The todo.list hasn't been modified from the original in this repo and has the below tasks:</li>
+<li>The todo.list hasn't been modified from the original in this repo and has the tasks below:</li>
 </ul>

 1|c|Sprint planning meeting|2|1155074400